Laravel-Backpack/docs/4.1/crud-fields.md

     // 'placeholder' => "Select a category", // placeholder for the select2 input

     // AJAX OPTIONALS:
+    // 'delay' => 500, // the minimum amount of time between ajax requests when searching in the field
     // 'data_source' => url("fetch/category"), // url to controller search function (with /{id} should return model)
     // 'minimum_input_length' => 2, // minimum characters to type before querying results
     // 'dependencies'         => ['category'], // when a dependency changes, this select2 is reset to null